Texas vs Penn State Players to Watch - Second Round

 Texas' Last Game

-Texas was victorious in its most recent game against Colgate, 81-61, on Thursday.
-Jabari Rice led the way with 23 points, plus six boards and three assists.
+Texas was victorious in its previous game against Colgate, 81-61, on Thursday.
+Jabari Rice starred with 23 points, plus six rebounds and three assists.

 |Name